 Exynos can be slightly superior to the Snapdragon as the storage is better optimised as far as storage is concerned, and it provides better reading and writing speeds.

 Snapdragon 675 wins the camera and connectivity segment too.
 It supports up to 16 MP dual camera and up to 25 MP single camera and has the fastest LTE connectivity amongst the three.
 Snapdragon 660 is the first runner up with Exynos 7904 still maintaining the last position.

-Exynos 7904 supports the basic adaptive charging while Snapdragon 660 supports Quick Charge 4.0 and Snapdragon 675 supports Quick Charge 4.0+, which makes it the fastest charging processor amongst the three.
+Exynos 7904 supports the essential adaptive charging while Snapdragon 660 supports Quick Charge 4.0, and Snapdragon 675 supports Quick Charge 4.0+, which makes it the fastest charging processor amongst the three.

 |Category||Exynos 7904||Snapdragon 675||Snapdragon 660|

 |Qualcomm Kryo 64-bit 460 CPU, Octa-core CPU; Up to 2.0 GHz||Qualcomm Kryo 64-bit260 CPU, Octa-core CPU; Clock Speed: From 1.95 GHz to 2.2 GHz|

 |Memory||LPDDR4x RAM and eMMC 5.1 storage||N/A||LPDDR4/4x, Dual-Channel;1866MHz; 8GB RAM|